BOARD OF DIRECTORS

 Dr. Brown-Graham served as TLJMS Board President from 2012 to 2014 and has taken a lead role in many TLJMS events and programs.
 She is currently the Scholarship Committee Chair and also heads up the Healthy Living for Success Program.

-Dr. Monica Walker is a board-certified physician specializing in Family Medicine who is currently in private practice in Riviera Beach.
+Dr. Monica Walker, T. Leroy Jefferson Medical Society (TLJMS) Chaplain and Membership Chair, is a board-certified physician specializing in Family Medicine who is currently in private practice in Riviera Beach.

-She has been a very active member of TLJMS and most recently oversaw the production of our 2015 Patient Education Booklet.
-Dr. Walker also provides support with the Healthy Living for Success Program and is leading the development of a pilot TLJMS HIV program.
+She has been a very active member of TLJMS and most recently oversaw the production of our 2020 Business Guide.
+Dr. Walker also provides support with our youth development and health & wellness programming.
+Dr. Walker is also one of four physicians who helped to implement a reorganization and resurgence of TLJMS in 1990.